jhipster/jhipster-lite/README.md

 JHipster is a development platform to quickly generate, develop & deploy modern web applications & microservice architectures.

-**JHipster Lite** will help you to start your project, by generating step by step what you need.
+**JHipster Lite** will help you to start your project, by generating step by step only what you need.

+The goal is:

+- you will only generate the code you want
+- the generated code uses Hexagonal Architecture
+- best quality as possible: 💯% coverage, 0 code smell, no duplication 😎

 ## Prerequisites